 In 1986, the Town of Gilbert made a commitment to reuse 100% of its effluent water.
-The Town’s desire to create innovative and unique ways to combine water resource development with open space, educational and recreational opportunities led to the development of the Riparian Preserve.
+The Town’s desire to create innovative and unique ways to combine water resource development with wildlife habitat, educational and recreational opportunities led to the development of the Riparian Preserve in 1999.
 Of the 110 acres, 70 acres make up the 7 water recharge basins that are filled on a rotating basis with treated effluent and allowed to percolate into the aquifer where it is stored for future use.
 One of the ponds has a unique distribution stream that mimics the action of an ephemeral desert stream.
 An additional lake is filled with reclaimed water, and is designated as an urban fishing resource through the Arizona Game and Fish Department.

 The Preserve is organized into various vegetative zones ranging from marshlands to native riparian and upland vegetation areas.
-Well over 150 species of birds have been identified on the site, and many insects, fish, amphibians, reptiles, and mammals have found homes there as well.
+Approximately 298 species of birds have been identified on the site, and many insects, fish, amphibians, reptiles, and mammals have found homes there as well.
 Over 4.5 miles of trails weave through the park, and there are interpretive education panels on wildlife and vegetation throughout.
 Viewing blinds have been established at various locations near the edge of several ponds to further enhance the visitor’s experience.
 A floating boardwalk crossing the northern end of the lake allows visitors a close up view of the fish and ducks on the water.
-Additional educational areas include an ethnobotanical garden, a paleontology dig site, an archaeological dig site, a weather station, a scale model solar system, state-of-the-art observatory and a hilltop outdoor classroom.
+Additional educational areas include an ethnobotanical garden, a paleontology dig site, gardens for pollinators including a hummingbird garden and butterfuly garden, plus a state-of-the-art observatory and hilltop outdoor classroom.
 The preserve also includes restroom facilities, picnic ramadas, and a play area.